has two chambers: in Vermont, it is the House of Representatives and the senate

 House of Representatives

-The first formal step in the process of lawmaking.
-A bill is introduced to the House or Senate for consideration and then sent to a committee for study.
+The first official step in the lawmaking process.
+The bill is introduced to the Senate or house to be considered and then it is sent to a committee to be studied

 Speaker of the House